It’s easy to beat yourself up when you fail, but accepting failure is challenging.

 In fact, it’s just beginning.

-Fear, self-doubt, and loathing are hoping that we’ll stay down, hoping we won’t recover and try again.
+Fear, self-doubt, and loathing hope that we’ll stay down, hoping we won’t recover and try again.

 It’s time to prove them wrong.